RowDaBoat/keep-engine/README.md

 val mainCharacter = mainCharacter("player", "you")
 ```

-Then create a scene, it requires a key (`"hello-keep"`) to identify it, and a title name to display (`"Hello Keep""`), scenes usually also have a `narration` as third argument to provide context to the player.
+Then create a scene, it requires a key (`"hello-keep"`) to identify it, and a title name to display (`"Hello Keep"`), scenes usually also have a `narration` as third argument to provide context to the player.
 The last argument is very important, but we won't use it for now so we just use an empty action list using `actions()`.

 ```kotlin
 val scene = Scene("hello-keep", "Hello Keep", "Keep is a text game engine.", actions())